flutter/news_toolkit/docs/docs/project_configuration/firebase.md

 REVERSED_CLIENT_ID = "<PASTE-REVERSED-CLIENT-ID-HERE>";
 ```

-When searching for this placeholder, the number of results will depend on the number of flavors configured for your project.
-For each flavor configured, there will be 2 configuration sections (`debug` and `release`).
+When searching for this placeholder, the number of results depend on the number of flavors configured for your project.
+For each configured flavor, there are two configuration sections (`debug` and `release`).

 For example, if you set up `development` and `production` as your project's flavors, you will find the following configuration sections: